ubaldot/vim-extended-view/README.md

 * Vim-extended-view *
 </p>

-This plugin provides only one command `:ExtendViewToggle <number>`, where `<number>` is the number of the side-by-side windows where the current buffer spans over.
+This simple plugin provides only one command `:ExtendViewToggle <number>`, where `<number>` is the number of the side-by-side windows where the current buffer spans over.
 If `<number>` is not provided, then the buffer view is extended on 2 windows by default.

 To quit the extended view mode, run `:ExtendViewToggle <number>` or just close any extension windows.